Linear regression and its inference on noisy network-linked data: Generic inference theory of model parameters

 Next, we discuss the special case when $\omega = e_j$, which corresponds to making inference for the individual parameter $\beta_j = e_j^T\beta$ for some $1\le j\le p$.
 In this case, condition \eqref{eq:general-var-requirement} has a simple interpretation.

 \begin{coro}[Valid inference of individual regression coefficient] Let ${\eta}_j$ be the partial residual from regressing $\tilde{X}_j$ against all other columns of $\tilde{X}$ and $R_j$ be the corresponding partial $R^2$ for this regression.
-Assume that Assumption~\ref{ass:signal-scale}, \ref{ass:weak-dependence}, \ref{ass:small-perturbation} hold and there exists a constant $c>0$ such that
+If Assumption~\ref{ass:signal-scale}, \ref{ass:weak-dependence}, \ref{ass:small-perturbation} hold and there exists a constant $c>0$ such that

 Then, as $n\rightarrow\infty$,

 where $\Phi$ is the cumulative distribution function of the standard normal distribution. \end{coro}